algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 ### Benchmark

-For all methods, we will implement `find_factor` function that takes a positive integer $n$ and returns either its smallest divisor (or `1` if the number is prime):
+For all methods, we will implement `find_factor` function that takes a positive integer $n$ and returns any of its non-trivial divisors (or `1` if the number is prime):

 ```c++
 // I don't feel like typing "unsigned long long" each time